All prices are in USD per person, based on double occupancy.

 Again a colorful day with lots of activities.
 In the morning we will pick you up from the hotel and we’ll drive first to the famous Tule Tree.
 The tree is over 2000 years old, 40 meters high and has a perimeter of 52 meters (!).
 If we are lucky, some children of the villages will show you all kinds of figures in the tree.
 After El Tule we continue to Teotitlan del Valle, the most famous village for the Oaxacan Rugs.
 Buy them for the most incredible prices with the people that actually make them.
 We continue to one of the most traditional Mezcal factories.
 Mezcal, made from the Agave Americana, is the most traditional and famous drink from Oaxaca.
 You might know the drink because in some mezcals you can find a worm in the bottle.
 You will be pleasantly surprised how many different flavours there are and how good they taste!!
 Like the Mexicans say: Para todo mal, Mezcal, y para todo bien, tambien!!”. (for everything bad, Mezcal, and for everything good, as well”).
 Then we continue to Mitla, “The place of the Death”, one of the sites with one of the most amazing kind of Architecture.
 See the remains of the buildings of the Mixtecs, the Zapotecs and the Spaniards in a small area together.
 There is a nice little market here too, where you will have some free time to buy some souvenirs.

 Have a day to relax or enjoy the city on your own.
-You might want to visit a Guelaguetza Folkloric Show, have a great mole for lunch, see how tlayudas are made at the local market and do some shopping of course!
-Today we offer an optional tour to a market in one of the surrounding villages (not included).
+You might want to visit a Guelaguetza Folkloric Show, or else have a great mole for lunch, see how tlayudas are made at the local market and do some shopping of course

 IMPORTANT; read our terms and conditions before making your reservation.